Simple Combinatorial Construction of the $k^{o(1)}$-Lower Bound for Approximating the Parameterized $k$-Clique: Preliminaries

 \begin{hypothesis}[Parameterized Intractability Hypothesis] For some constant $\epsilon>0$, there is no $(1+\epsilon)$-factor FPT-approximation algorithm for $2$-CSP on $k$ variables $2$-CSP on $k$ variables parameterized by $k$, where each variable takes value from $[n]$. \end{hypothesis}

-The result of Chalermsook~et~al.\cite{ChalermsookCKLM20} implies that PIH holds under Gap-ETH and that PIH implies total \FPT-inapproximability of $k$-Clique and $k$-Dominating Set.
-Nevertheless, it has been a major open problem whether PIH holds under $\mathrm{W}[1]$-hard:
+The result of Chalermsook~et~al.\cite{ChalermsookCKLM20} implies that PIH holds under Gap-ETH, which has been improved to merely assuming \ETH\ in a very recent breakthrough~\cite{ETHPIH}.
+Nevertheless, it has been a major open problem whether PIH holds under the $\mathrm{W}[1]$-hardness:

 \begin{openproblem}[Parameterized Intractability Hypothesis] Does the Parameterized Intractability Hypothesis hold under $\mathrm{W}[1]\neq \mathrm{FPT}$? \end{openproblem}